 Interleaved learning—mixing up material while learning and practicing, such as mixing up practice activities while learning WHMIS and supervisory skills, will improve your retention of both.

 Can microlearning resolve more of your burning questions around training and knowledge retention?
 Watch 5 Burning Questions You Didn’t Know to Ask, a free Webinar replay.
-In this webinar, I (Dan Belhassen, Neovation’s president) describe several ways microlearning offers solutions to resolve some of the greatest pain points that corporate L&D teams face.
+Dan Belhassen, Neovation’s president, describes several ways microlearning offers solutions to resolve some of the greatest pain points that corporate L&D teams face.

 - Cost predictability.
 Each seat costs you $x/month

 - Typically more expensive than a usage-based license